reduxframework/docs/docs/core-fields/select.md

 ## Disabling "Clear" Icon
 Sometimes you don't want the user to have a null value.
 The "clear" icon is easily removed by passing a value to the `select2` argument.
-Be sure to define a default value or the field will start in a null state.
+Be sure to define a default value, or the field will start in a null state.

 ```php
 Redux::set_field( 'OPT_NAME', 'SECTION_ID', array(